countable-web/open-source-corporation/hr/README.md

   * Complete the [training exercises](../engineering/TRAINING.md) following these practices and get a team member to code review it using a feature branch and pull request.
   * Get invites from your team members on Trello (link), GitHub (link) and BitBucket (link) for the projects you'll be working on.

-Share your username with your team members on these platforms so you can be invited into specific projects:
+Share your username with your manager on these platforms so you can be invited into specific projects:
   * [Trello](https://trello.com/b/gycu4ydQ/opportunity-road-map)
   * [GitHub](https://github.com/countable-web)
   * [BitBucket](https://bitbucket.org/countable-web)